IlijaGacov/WADASSIGN2/readme.md

 ## Security and Authentication

-Json Web Tokens are used to authenticate users
+Json Web Tokens are used to authenticate users.

-/movies/favourites is private and requires authentication to access
+/movies/favourites is a private route and requires authentication to access.

 ## Integrating with React App

-To access a users favourites, a user musted be logged in and authenticated.
++ To access a users favourites, a user musted be logged in and authenticated.
-Some API calls like movies or movie genres are called through the node API.
++ Some API calls like movies or movie genres are called through the node API.
-Other calls like login, signup and Getting/Adding/Removing favourites were all integrated from the labs
++ Other calls like login, signup and Getting/Adding/Removing favourites were all integrated from the labs

 ~~~Javascript